Class: Cathay Dragon First Class

 Booking: Revenue+Avios: Japan, Singapore, HK & Beijing

 After a bunch of economy class flights (both short and long haul) on my trip around Japan, Singapore and Hong Kong, I was definitely ready to step back into first class.
-To be honest, I didn’t find economy class to be that bad at all, apart from the food department – but I always eat at the airport anyways so I have no problems skipping a meal on the plane.
+To be honest, I don’t find economy class to be all that bad, apart from the food department – but I always eat at the airport anyways so I have no problems skipping a meal on the plane.

-I arrived at HKG almost 4 hours the departure time to take maximum advantage of Cathay’s first class lounges.
-First class passengers are given a ticket to the “courtesy channel” which cuts quite a bit of time going through Hong Kong airport’s busy security screening lines.
+I arrived at HKG over 3 hours before the departure time to take maximum advantage of Cathay’s first class lounges.
+First class passengers are given a ticket to the “courtesy channel” which definitely cuts a bit of time going through Hong Kong airport’s busy security screening lines.

 I first stopped at the Amex Centurion lounge to check out their food options.
 The HK Centurion lounge is always busy (sometimes to the point where it is hard to find a seat), but their food is always top notch.